hasinthaindrajee/mdtester/README.md

 	ballerina run test.bal 2> test.log

-  “2>” suggests that “stderror” stream will be redirected to the given file.
-In contrast  If “>” is used instead of “2>”,       logs will not be printed in test.log file since ballerina writes logs to stderr output stream.
+  **“2>”** suggests that **“stderror”** stream will be redirected to the given file.
+In contrast  If **“>”** is used instead     of **“2>”**, logs will not be printed in test.log file since ballerina writes logs to stderr output stream.

 ### Log Level

   The level of right descriptiveness of information required to be written to output method.
 This includes a set of standard     levels of logs which are used commonly such as INFO, DEBUG etc.

   Ballerina logging comes with all standard levels of logs.
-The supported set of log levels are INFO, DEBUG, TRACE, WARN,       ERROR.
-By default the level of logging in Ballerina programs is “INFO”.
+The supported set of log levels are **INFO, DEBUG, TRACE, WARN,     ERROR**.
+By default the level of logging in Ballerina programs is **“INFO”**.
 In addition to these log levels, there are 2     additionals levels: OFF and ALL.
 OFF turns off logging and ALL allows all log levels.

-##### * Control log level from CLI
+#### * Control log level from CLI

   Output log levels can be controlled over CLI arguments as well as configurations.
 To control output log level over CLI use     the below command.